Install Managed Package

 Type in the value you want to filter your database by.

-For example, to enrich all US Accounts in your database, you can create the criteria:
+For example, to enrich accounts in your database, you can create the criteria:

 This will create a subset of all accounts created after January 1, 2018 that you can now run through the Leadspace Sync for enrichment.